-Dutch oven, a term often interchangeably used with French oven or cocotte, is an essential kitchen tool.
+"Dutch oven," a term often interchangeably used with French oven, oven pot or cocotte, is an essential kitchen tool.
 If you're not familiar with these pots or enameled cast-iron cookware in general, they typically feature thick walls and a tight-fitting lid (unlike casserole dishes) with a single handle, loop handles or a knob, and most are made from bare or enameled cast iron, which provides exceptional heat retention, though can also find stainless steel Dutch ovens.
-This popular piece of can be used on a stovetop, in the oven or even over an open campfire.
+This popular piece of cookware can be used on a stovetop, but they are resilient enough to pop in the oven on high heat.
+You can even use one over an open campfire.

 If you're in the market for your first Dutch oven or are replacing or upgrading the one you have, here are a few of the best Dutch ovens in various styles and price ranges to consider, as well as what to look for when choosing a new Dutch oven.

 When shopping for the perfect Dutch oven, you'll want to consider the size of the pot.
 That's probably the most important decision you'll make so give it some real thought.
-The most popular interior sizes are between four and seven quarts, but you can find products as small as two quarts or as large as 10 or more.
+The most popular interior sizes are between four and seven quarts, but you can find products as small as 2 quarts or as large as 10 or more.
 If you tend to make large holiday meals with lots of grub for your extended family, a bigger Dutch oven might serve you well.
 Just keep in mind that larger pots will be quite heavy (especially when full of food).
-I personally think a four-quart Dutch oven is great for a single person or couple but would probably bump up to a six-quart if I had a few kids or more mouths to feed on the regular.
+I personally think a 4-quart Dutch oven is great for a single person or couple but would probably bump up to a 6-quart if I had a few kids or more mouths to feed on the regular.
 Keep in mind, most are cast iron so they're not particularly light, so don't overshoot just for the heck of it.

 What shape and weight should a Dutch oven be?

-Speaking of weight, Dutch ovens are supposed to have thick walls, so don't shy away from a pot that seems heavy -- it's really just heavy duty and that's a good thing.
+Speaking of weight, Dutch ovens are supposed to have thick walls, so don't shy away from a pot that seems heavy -- it's really just heavy-duty and that's a good thing.
 You may also see round versus oval Dutch ovens, and the best option here depends on how you plan to use it.
 If you do a lot of stovetop oven cooking or frying, sauteing and browning, stick with a round model, as it will fit on the burner better.
 Some round models are what are called "double Dutch ovens," where the lid is deep enough to use as a skillet.
 An oval dutch will better fit long cuts of meat like tenderloins, rib roasts and large poultry so if you plan on cooking those frequently versus stews and shanks, consider an oblong shape.